abdeoliveira/simplecron/README.md

 to create the enclosing `simplecron` folder as well).

 2. Check the shipped `config-example` in order to create yours.
-Each line is a task (no blank lines allowed) in the format:
+Each line is a job (no blank lines allowed) in the format:

 ```
-task_name, period, command
+task, period, mode, command
 ```

-Note columns are separated by commas. `task_name` can be anything since it is just a control name for your tasks.
+Note columns are separated by commas.

+`task` can be anything since it is just a control name for your jobs.
+`period` is self-explanatory, `mode` determines the way elapsed time is computed.
+There are two possibilities: `clock` and `uptime`.
+The former uses the time as given by the `date` command (which should match the actual time) while the latter accounts the time in which the computer was actually running (thus speep times are not taken into account).
+Then `command` is any command suitable for your system.

-3. Lines -- whole lines -- containing hashtags (`#`) anywehre are ignored.
+3. Lines containing hashtags (`#`) **anywehre** are ignored.

 # Usage